At a glance

 “an attestation that makes it possible to authenticate a website and links the website to the natural or legal person to whom the certificate is issued”.

-In this guide we generally use the term ‘website authentication certificates’.
+In this guide we generally use the term ‘website authentication certificate’.

-Qualified website authentication certificates must be issued by a qualified trust service provider and are required to meet the UK eIDAS Regulation requirements for qualified web authentication certificates.
+Qualified website authentication certificates must be issued by a qualified trust service provider and are required to meet UK eIDAS requirements for qualified web authentication certificates.

 What is a ‘conformity assessment body’?

 UK conformity assessment bodies must be formally accredited by the UK Accreditation Service (UKAS).
 The ICO is not involved in accrediting or overseeing these bodies.
-You can contact UKAS for more information on organisations that have been accredited by UKAS as UK eIDAS Regulation conformity assessment bodies.
+You can contact UKAS for more information on organisations that have been accredited by UKAS as UK eIDAS conformity assessment bodies.
+You can also read the section of this guide on becoming a qualified trust service provider to see organisations that are currently accredited.